By Jacqueline Olivo, Marine Daughter

 As Military families, we move A LOT!
 But packing up and moving away to college is a whole other ballgame.
-Below you’ll find ten DO’S and DON’TS of your first college packing list – perhaps with a couple of items you might not typically think of!
+Below you’ll find ten DO’S and DON’TS of your first college packing list – perhaps with a couple of

 10 DO’S and DON’TS of your First College Packing List